grafana/grafana/docs/sources/setup-grafana/installation/kubernetes/index.md

 ## Before you begin

-To follow this guide, you need:
+To follow this guide:

-- The latest version of [Kubernetes](https://kubernetes.io/) running either locally or remotely on a public or private cloud.
+- You need the latest version of [Kubernetes](https://kubernetes.io/) running either locally or remotely on a public or private cloud.

-- If you plan to use it in a local environment, you can use various Kubernetes options such as Minikube (https://minikube.sigs.k8s.io/docs/), Kind (https://kind.sigs.k8s.io/), Docker Desktop (https://docs.docker.com/desktop/kubernetes/), and others.
+- If you plan to use it in a local environment, you can use various Kubernetes options such as [Minikube](https://minikube.sigs.k8s.io/docs/), [Kind](https://kind.sigs.k8s.io/), [Docker Desktop](https://docs.docker.com/desktop/kubernetes/), and others.

 - If you plan to use Kubernetes in a production setting, it's recommended to utilize managed cloud services like [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine), [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/), or [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/products/kubernetes-service/).